denten-books/plain-text/0-intro.md

 The tangled pathways of inscription winding their way through the device exist in relation to distinct communities of computational practice.
-A researcher cannot therefore expect to discover a single theoretical framework that captures the complexity of simulated text in motion.
+A researcher cannot for this reason expect to discover a single theoretical framework that captures the complexity of digital text in motion.
 An engineer's use of the words "code" and "poetry" differs from that of a poet's.
-The changing contexts evoke the corresponding shift in operational definitions.
-Consequently, this book is neither a total history of modern computing nor a survey of literary theory.
+The changing contexts evoke a corresponding shift in operational definitions.
+This book is thus neither a total history of modern computing nor a survey of literary theory.
 Rather, the argument therein progresses from the action of the alphanumerical keyboard switch, through copper and silicon, to liquid crystal and the floating gate, and on towards the reader and the community.
 It is but one of many possible passes through a cavernous black box.

 At the core of the book's **first chapter** lies the notion of a modernist literary device, understood both as literary technique and a thought